 Because of all the horror stories we’ve been told, we fear that when we send our kids out trick-or-treating, they will come home with poisonous candy or apples filled with razor blades.
 Only two people have been associated with deadly candy.

-One boy died of a heroin overdose in 1970 after he had accidently consumed candy laced with heroin.
+One boy died of a heroin overdose in 1970 after he had accidentally consumed candy laced with heroin.
 Later, it was discovered that it came from his uncle’s private stash.
 To cover up the accidental death, the family had sprinkled heroin over the candy.

 In 1974 a father added cyanide to Pixy Sticks to collect on his children’s $20,000 life insurance policy.
 After his son’s death, investigators discovered, he had tried to poison his daughter too.